-89 Official Journal of the European Communities (2000) Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy.
-Available at: https://eur-lex.europa.eu/resource.html?uri=cellar:5c835afb-2ec6-4577-bdf8-756d3d694eeb.0004.02/DOC 1&format=PDF [Date Accessed: 31/07/21]
+98 Official Journal of the European Communities (2000) Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy.
+Available at: https://eur-lex.europa.eu/resource.html?uri=cellar:5c835afb-2ec6-4577-bdf8-756d3d694eeb.0004.02/DOC_18format=PDF [Date Accessed: 05/09/23]

-- 7.6.10 The Humber RBMP90 sets out a number of water management issues to rivers within this river basin as follows: - Physical modifications; - Pollution from wastewater; - Pollution from towns, cities and transport; - Changes to the natural flow and level of water; - Negative effects of invasive non-native species; - Pollution from rural areas; and - Pollution from abandoned mines. - 7.6.11 An HRA was prepared alongside the development of the Humber RBMP91.
+- 7.6.9 A River Basin Management Plan (RBMP) provides a framework for protecting and enhancing the benefits provided by the water environment.
+To achieve this, and because water and land resources are closely linked, it also informs decisions on land-use planning. - 7.6.10 The Humber RBMP99 sets out a number of water management issues to rivers within this river basin as follows: - Physical modifications; - Pollution from wastewater; - Pollution from towns, cities and transport; - Changes to the natural flow and level of water; - Negative effects of invasive non-native species; - Pollution from rural areas; and - Pollution from abandoned mines. - 7.6.11 An HRA was prepared alongside the development of the Humber RBMP100.
 This concluded the following with respect to impacts on European sites: "the updated RBMP ... proposed measures are not likely to have any significant effects on any European sites, alone or incombination with other plans or projects".
-It notes that HRA requirements will continue to apply to lower tier plan and project level assessments. - 7.6.12 The Anglian River Basin Management Plan (RBMP)92 provides a framework for protecting and enhancing the benefits provided by the water environment.
+It notes that HRA requirements will continue to apply to lower tier plan and project level assessments. - 7.6.12 The Anglian RBMP101 provides a framework for protecting and enhancing the benefits provided by the water environment.
 To achieve this, and because water and land resources are closely linked, it also informs decisions on land-use planning.
 It provides strategic level policy guidance in relation to baseline classification of water bodies, statutory objectives for protected areas and water bodies and a summary of measures to achieve statutory protection. - 7.6.13 The Anglian RBMP outlines a number of measures to tackle water management issues and achieve a series of environmental objectives set out within the plan.
 Local measures are set out on a catchment basis.
-An HRA was undertaken alongside the preparation of the RBMP93.
+An HRA was undertaken alongside the preparation of the RBMP102.
 This HRA concluded that, at the strategic plan level, and given the range of potential mitigation options available, the RBMP is not likely to have any significant effects on any European sites, alone or in combination with other plans or projects.
 It notes the requirement for project level HRA where necessary for lower tier plans.